ovhlabs/knowledge-base/README.md

 ## Test your tutorial

-To deploy tutorials on runabove, we use a python tool called [Jekyll](http://jekyllrb.com/).
+To deploy tutorials on runabove, we use a ruby tool called [Jekyll](http://jekyllrb.com/).
 You can find more informations about Jekyll installation inside the [official documentation](http://jekyllrb.com/docs/installation/).
 For example on Debian